xangxiong/teleport/rfd/XXXX-upgrade-system.md

 controller/pipeline, we can also support selecting drafts by name (e.g. `tctl version-control plan foo/bar`) so that users can configure their clusters to present multiple alternative drafts that can be compared and selected between.

+- Dry-Run: Invoking `tctl version-control dry-run <id>` marks a pending directive for dry run.
+Auth servers invoke installers in dry-run mode (for those that support it), and periodically embed stats about the state of the dry run (churns faults, etc) as attributes on the pending draft object for some time period.
+Since dry runs still trigger installers, multiparty approval would need to define approval thresholds for invoking dry runs.
+As noted in the previous dry run discussion, this feature is tricky and probably of lower priority than the others on this list.

 ### High-Level Configuration